Skip to main content

 Throughout the research, the voices and perspectives of survivors were particularly important.
 Survivors with relevant expertise advised as part of the governance of the project as well as taking part in interviews and focus groups.

-The report has four stages:
+The main report has four stages:

 • It presents the voices and experience of different groups within and beyond the Church who have been directly affected: survivors; parish members; women; priests; bishops; religious men and women.